What You Need to Know About Insurance Underwriter

 - Personal Lines Underwriter

 There were about 104,100 jobs for Insurance Underwriter in 2016 (in the United States).
 There is little to no growth in job opportunities for Insurance Underwriter.
-There will be an estimated 7,500 positions for Insurance Underwriter per year.
+Due to new job openings and attrition, there will be an average of 7,500 job openings in this field each year.

 The states with the most job growth for Insurance Underwriter are Utah, Arizona, and Maryland.
 Watch out if you plan on working in Vermont, Maine, or Wyoming.
 These states have the worst job growth for this type of profession.